FelixWieland/harbour-ui/README.md

 ## Build a Docker Container for development

 **1. Install Node Modules**
-To install the Node Modules for React run following commands:
+To install the Node Modules for the Harbour-UI run following commands:

 1. Initial:
 ```Bash